Keith Richards Never Had To Throw A Flat Screen TV Out Of His Hotel Window

 “Back in the day it was a simple matter, even for a major smack addict like Keef, to chuck an old fashioned TV out a hotel window?”

-“But a flatscreen mounted just under the ceiling?
-All due respect to the man but assuming he had a screwdriver and, assuming he had a ladder and, assuming he managed to get up there…can you see him keeping his balance while he unscrewed it and disconnected the cables?
+“The standard flat-screen, mounted high up on the wall, poses an entirely different set of challenges?
+All due respect to the man but assuming he had a screwdriver and, assuming he had a ladder and, assuming he managed to get up there…can you see Keef keeping his balance while he unscrewed it, disconnected the cables and made it down off the ladder?
 Not a chance!
-Sadly, people don’t think these things through when they talk about how tame bands are these days.”
+Sadly, people don’t think these things through when they talk about how tame bands are these days…”

 “To sum up,” he added, “It’s all very well to criticize but…Keith Richards never had to throw a flat-screen TV out of his hotel window.”